German Meteor expedition

-The German Meteor expedition (German: Deutsche Atlantik Expedition) was an oceanographic expedition that explored the South Atlantic ocean from the equatorial region to Antarctica in 1925–1927.
-Depth soundings, water temperature studies, water samples, studies of marine life and atmospheric observations were conducted.
+The German Meteor expedition (German: Deutsche Atlantik Expedition) was an oceanographic expedition that explored the South Atlantic ocean from the equatorial region to Antarctica in 1925–1927, conducting depth soundings, water temperature studies, water samples, studies of marine life and atmospheric observations.

 Expedition

 The survey vessel left Wilhelmshaven on 16 April 1925 with the oceanographer Alfred Merz in charge of the expedition.